turhany/tech-test-netcore/SOLUTION.md

 #### Task 9:
 I dont develop this tasks because my main expertise is backend.
 To develop this tasks i need the read, check, make some sample about mvc ui usage.
 Search on stackoverflow, watch videos to remember frontend and it will taken more time.
 I can'not complete this task in 5 hours.

+#### Task 10:
+I dont have enuoh time to develop this task.
+My 5 hour limit completed.

+#### About Unit Tests:
+I started the write unit tests but i can not complete that part of tasks, i try to give reponse quickly about case study.
+If it is must please i need more time for work more on this case.
+Thank you.